Constructor

 - Array.<string>

-getAllPlugins() → {Array.<TPlugin>}
+getAllPlugins() → {Array.<Base>}

-Get all plugins loaded plugins.
+Get all loaded plugins.
+Alias to getPlugins() with no namespace provided.

 - Source